Fortuna-457/Temporal/Temporal Game/README.md

 <h4>Prerequisites</h4>

 <h4>Steps to run the application</h4>
-To clone and run this applicaion, you'll need Git and Node.js (which comes with npm) installed on you computer. <br>
+To clone and run this applicaion, you'll need
-Next you'll need to run the following commands to run the app:

 ## [Use-Cases](#Use-Cases)